 Showing all 3 results

 Leland Bardwell was born in India, grew up in Leixlip and was educated in Dublin with extra mural studies in London University.
 She has published five novels, most recently Mother to a Stranger which was a bestseller in translation in Germany, while her early novel The House was recently issued in their classic series by Blackstaff Press.
 Numerous radio plays and stories have been broadcast on RTÉ radio and her stage plays include The Life of Edith Piaf.
 Her most recent poetry collection is The Noise of Masonry Settling (Dedalus, 2006).
 Her memoir, A Restless Life, appeared in 2008 from Liberties Press.
-The recipient of the Marten Toonder Award in 1993, and the Dede Korkut Short Story Award from Turkish PEN in 2010, she is a co-editor of the long-running literary magazine, Cyphers.
-A member of Aosdána, she lives in County Sligo.
+The recipient of the Marten Toonder Award in 1993, and the Dede Korkut Short Story Award from Turkish PEN in 2010, she was one of the four co-editors of the long-running literary magazine, Cyphers, and a co-founder of the Scríobh literary festival in Sligo where she lived for many years.
+A member of Aosdána, Leland Bardwell died in June 2016, aged 94.

 “She is the doyenne of women poets writing in English.
 Her work has humour and wit… It has the immediacy of personal conversation, yet is crafted with care for form.
 She makes something extraordinary of ‘ordinary’ experience”. — Irish Press